-When you make a logo with our logo maker tool, you get access to a logo editor studio in which you can tweak and customize your logo.
+When you make a logo with Tailor Brands Logo Maker you get access to the editor studio in which you can tweak and customize your logo.

 And, when looking at the studio, we’ve noticed that a lot of our users tend to have similar habits when tweaking their logos – some of which go against design best practices.

 Because these logo design mistakes are pretty common, we spoke to our Chief Designer, Tom, and asked him how to get the most out of the Tailor Brands Logo Editor in order to make the best logo to represent your brand.
 Although we’ll be referring to the Tailor Brands logo editor throughout this post, these rules can apply to anyone who is trying to make their own logo.

 Read on for Tom’s advice on 8 ways not to use the Tailor Brands logo editor, and what to do instead to create a logo that stands out.

 An invisible logo does not a strong logo make.
 Yet, we often see barely-there logos that can hardly make their mark, because they’re almost impossible to see!

 Logos are meant to make a snappy first impression for your company, one that your audience will easily be able to see with just a quick glance.
 And, the last thing you want to do is create a logo that frustrates your audience, or asks of them to do any extra work.

 However, a logo that’s too opaque (see-through) can’t be registered in a blink of an eye – it forces your audience to do a double take, and not in a good way.

 When playing with your logo opacity, it’s okay to tweak it slightly one way or another; that said, make sure your logo is sturdy, clearly visible, and can be easily seen on any background.

 We’ve spoken about the right ways to pair fonts before, but it’s worth repeating here for anyone trying to design their logo.